WalletConnect/walletconnect-docs/docs/specs/clients/chat/usage-of-sync-api.md

 Ax tries to update thread storage if not yet updated

 Ax and Bx both subscribe to thread topic and encrypt messages with symKey T.

+### Receiving Messages in multiclient environment

+A1,A2 - clients that have access A blockchain account keys.
+Ax - all clients that have access B blockchain account keys.
+B1,B2 - clients that have access B blockchain account keys.
+Bx - all clients that have access B blockchain account keys.

+Whenever A1 sends a message to blockchain account B, all Bx clients receive it as [`wc_chatMessage request`](./rpc-methods.md#wc_chatmessage), and then responds with [`wc_chatMessage response`](./rpc-methods.md#wc_chatmessage) to blockchain account Ax clients that it received the message.
+In multiclient environment any Ax client, that didn't send the message also receives [`wc_chatMessage request`](./rpc-methods.md#wc_chatmessage) however they shouldn't respond with [`wc_chatMessage response`](./rpc-methods.md#wc_chatmessage) unless the device also has account B registered within the Chat Client.